Skip to content

 Quick Answer: What should I do if I find a water leak in Fort Lauderdale?

-If water is actively leaking, shut off the nearest fixture valve or the home main valve if it is safe, move belongings away from water, avoid electrical hazards, and call Abraham AC so the request can be routed to the right plumbing or water-heater path.
-If the source is hidden, share the room, stains, sounds, meter changes, and any fixture or appliance involved.
+If water is actively leaking from a pipe, fixture, water line, shutoff, ceiling, wall, cabinet, or water heater area, shut off the nearest fixture valve or the home main valve if it is safe, move belongings away from water, avoid electrical hazards, and call Abraham AC so the request can be routed to the right plumbing or water-heater path.
+If the source is hidden, outside, under flooring, or possibly under the slab, share the room, stains, sounds, meter movement, pressure changes, hot-water clues, and any fixture or appliance involved so Abraham AC can explain whether plumbing repair, leak detection, restoration, utility, municipality, insurer, or specialty-provider help may also be needed.

 Start With The Shutoff